-HUM360 MYTHS & SYMBOLS Credits: 3 Schedule: 3 hours weekly [Lecture (3)]
+HUM360 MYTHS & SYMBOLS Credits: 3

 In this course students examine both ancient and pre-industrial stories and learn to recognize the unifying motifs that they share with the myths of contemporary societies.
 Within a comparative framework the course uses diverse artifacts from anthropology, psychology, literature, and religion to discover questions of origin as the story of the hero unfolds.
 Through this process, students examine ways to organize and evaluate human experience as they cultivate diverse perspectives about themselves, others, and the world.